z0rr0/ytapigo/README.md

 ### API keys

-You should get API KEYs before an using this program, them values have to be written to a file **$HOME/.ytapigo.json** (see the example `ytapigo_example.json`). **APIlangs** is a set of [available translate directions](https://tech.yandex.ru/translate/doc/dg/concepts/langs-docpage/), each one can have a list of possible user's aliases.
+Users should get API KEYs before an using this program, these values have to be written to a file **$HOME/.ytapigo.json** (see the example `ytapigo_example.json`). **APIlangs** is a set of [available translate directions](https://tech.yandex.ru/translate/doc/dg/concepts/langs-docpage/), each one can have a list of possible user's aliases.

 ```javascript
 {